-Why Creative Is the #1 Performance Driver
+Why Paid Social Creative Is the #1 Performance Driver

 Today, that advantage has largely disappeared.

-Platforms now rely on machine learning models that:
+Platforms now use machine learning systems that:

-- optimize delivery in real time
+- optimize delivery automatically

-- adjust distribution based on engagement signals
+- prioritize engagement signals

-The Three Core Drivers of High-Performing Creative
+The Three Core Drivers of High-Performing Paid Social Creative

-High-performing creative consistently delivers three key outcomes:
+High-performing paid social creative consistently delivers three key outcomes:

 1. Immediate attention capture